SparkysWidgets/Marlin/README.md

 For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the y offset between the horizontal centerline of the joint that tilts the table and the center of rotation when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
 The center of rotation is usually the center of the top surface of the table.

-See `Dx`, `Dy` and `Dz` in sections "5.3.
-Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
-Custom Kinematics Components" in this reference:
+See definition of `Dy` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z`

 For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the Z offset between the horizontal centerline of the joint that tilts the table and the surface at the top of the table when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

-See `Dx`, `Dy` and `Dz` in sections "5.3.
-Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
-Custom Kinematics Components" in this reference:
+See definition of `Dz` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ### `TOOLS`